 When caught early, it is possible to reduce the effects of osteoporosis through nutrition and exercise.
 A healthy diet of vegetables, fruits, and lean protein provides necessary nutrients, especially calcium.
 Staying active helps with flexibility, which can reduce the likelihood of suffering a fall.
 Muscle strength and increased coordination and help prevent injuries to individuals with osteoporosis.

 Benefits are Available for Osteoporosis

 Fall prevention is one of the most critical aspects of care for a person with osteoporosis since fragile bones are more likely to break and lead to long-term disability.
 In-home care may become necessary to achieve this objective.
 Fortunately, free home healthcare services are available to assist those with osteoporosis.
-For more information on your options, please contact United Energy Workers Healthcare to speak to a member of our team.
+For more information on your options, please contact United Energy Workers Healthcare and Four Corners Health Care to speak to a member of our team.